Case Study Prompt

 Your client is Office Products Co., which sells office supplies directly to businesses and consumers.
 It is a direct retailer of office products through two channels: catalogue and internet.
 This market is growing, especially the internet.

-Your job is to figure out what is causing the declining performance and determine what the management should do to turn things around.
+The client has hired you to figure out what is causing the declining performance and determine what the management should do to turn things around.

 This Bain case study involves a retailer of office supplies/products that has experienced a downward trend in growth and profit margins.
 What is causing the decline?
 That’s your job to figure out.
 In addition, you’ll need to provide a strong recommendation to the client on how to reverse the decline and get back to profitability.